elyor-doniyorov/elyor-doniyorov/README.md

-### Hi there, I'm Elyor - currently Microverse's Student👋
+### Hi there, I'm Elyor - currently looking for a job👋

 ![](https://img.shields.io/badge/Microverse-blueviolet)